syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/accessibility.md

 ---
 layout: post
 title: Accessibility in ##Platform_Name## SpeedDial Control | Syncfusion
-description: Checkout and learn here all about accessibility and keyboard in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn here all about accessibility and keyboard interaction in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Accessibility
 publishingplatform: ##Platform_Name##